Ayysh/ApiTask/README.md

 ### Building & Running
 ### Clean and build the project.
  mvn package

  This creates a jar file of project in stackoverflow/target/stackoverflow-0.0.1-SNAPSHOT.jar

 ## Run the application.
  mvn spring-boot:run

-Project runs on http://localhost:9090/swagger-ui.html.
+Project shall run on http://localhost:9090/swagger-ui.html.
 If incase you get port already in use then change the port in application properties and then use.

 ## Running all tests (unit and integration test)